Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

 Due to the color-filtered neighborhood operation we only iterate over edges we insert to $L$.
 Thus the time to build all lists $L$ in one $P_{i, j}$ is bound by $O(|V(P_{i, j})|)$.
 Over all $P_{i, j}$ this sums up to $O(n)$ time among all $P_{i, j}$. \end{proof} } \lemmicromerge \full{\proofmicromerge}

-We now describe merges in mini graphs $P_i$ and how these merges uphold their respective responsibilities, the latter is described in the next paragraph.
 We first note, whenever we call the merge operation of Lemma~\ref{lem:micromerge} for a micro graph $P_{i, j}$ in the next paragraphs, the operation returns edges $\{u'', v''\}$ that should be managed by $F_i$ or $F$, but not $P_{i, j}$.
 We then translate $\{u'', v''\}$ to $\{u', v'\}$ with $u'$ and $v'$ the respective mini labels of $u''$ and $v''$.
 If the edge $\{u', v'\}$ should be managed by $F_i$, we insert it to $F_i$.
 Returned edges that should not be managed by $F_i$ are instead returned after the merge operation in $P_i$ is executed.
 This upholds Invariant~\ref{inv:2} (restricted to micro and mini graphs).
 To uphold Invariant~\ref{inv:nonzero} (for mini graphs) we check, after any call to a merge of a vertex $v''$ to $u''$ in a micro graph $P_{i, j}$ if the degree of $u''$ changed from $0$ to non-zero or vice-versa.
 If it does, we must possibly update the mapping $\Phi^{>0}_i(u')$ to either include the tuple $(j, u'')$ or remove it, with $u'$ the mini label of $u''$.
-Note that this is only done in the case that $u'$ is a boundary vertex, as otherwise no mapping $\Phi^{>0}_i(u')$ exists. {The technical details regarding guaranteeing Invariants~\ref{inv:nonzero} and~\ref{inv:2} is discussed in the proof of Lemma~\ref{lem:minimerge}\conf{\ at Appendix~\ref{app:minimerge}}.
+Note that this is only done in the case that $u'$ is a boundary vertex, as otherwise no mapping $\Phi^{>0}_i(u')$ exists. \full{The technical details regarding guaranteeing Invariants~\ref{inv:nonzero} and~\ref{inv:2} is discussed in the proof of Lemma~\ref{lem:minimerge}.
 For now, we assume the necessary steps are executed during merges.}

 Let $u', v' \in V(P_i)$ be two vertices identified by their external mini label.
 To provide a merge of $u'$ and $v'$ we distinguish between three cases: (M1) $u', v' \notin \delta P_i$, (M2) $u' \in \delta P_i$ and $v' \notin \delta P_i$ and (M3) $u', v' \in \delta P_i$.
 In Case M1 we determine the micro graph $P_{i, j}$ that contains micro labels $u''$ and $v''$ of $u'$ and $v'$, respectively, via the static mappings $\phi_i(u')=(j, u'')$ and $\phi_i(v')=(j, v'')$ as per Invariant~\ref{inv:1}.
 In $P_{i, j}$ we merge $v''$ to $u''$ exactly if $v'$ should be merged to $u'$, and otherwise merge $u''$ to $v''$ (Lemma~\ref{lem:micromerge}).
 By this congruent choice of merge we uphold Invariant~\ref{inv:1}.c without having to modify any mappings.
 Since the merged vertex remains a non-boundary vertex, Invariant~\ref{inv:4} is guaranteed.
 This concludes all responsibilities of merges in mini graphs.
 All operations take constant time.
 Note that all merges of Case M1 are free-assignment merges.